Siarhei Oshyn, Head of Data / Data & AI Architect

 In a recent case, despite significant investment in a Snowflake-based Data Warehouse, the client did not see the benefits they expected, facing excessive costs and slow time-to-market.
 They aimed to assess the usage of the existing Data Warehouse across their systems, determine if it is fit for any future business plans, and make decisions on further investment in the current solution.

-Valiantsin Shkvarko: I have a great example describing common stages in Data Consultancy.
+Valiantsin Shkvarko: I have a great example describing common stages in Data Advisory.

 One of our clients is a global advisory firm that helps leading brands increase productivity from their media investments and design effective media operating models.